Abhijith1202/aad-project/Chapter_3.md

         <td>45</td>
     </tr>
 </table>
-Where IN denotes the internal node
+Where IN denotes the internal node<br>
 Repeat the steps till each of the characters are popped

 ![s3](images/huffmanex/s3.jpg)